idea-statica/iom-examples/rcs/rcs-prestressed beam.md

 ## Action stages
-In the next step, it is required to insert increments of characteristic internal forces used for calculation of prestressing loses ect.
-In case of statically indeterminate structure, it is necessary to insert secondary effects of prestressing.
+In the next step it is required to insert initial state of cross-section.
+It is defined as total effects of characteristic permanent load, prestressing, and creep and shrinkage of concrete related to origin of coordinate systém.
+In case of statically indeterminate structure is necessary to insert secondary effects of prestressing.
 ```csharp
 //Stages
 var stagesLoading = new StagesLoading();